dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/actions.txt

 Define your view
 ----------------

 You can setup your actions for records on the show page.
-Just use the @action decorator pointing to yout own function
+Just use the @action decorator on your own functions

 ::